-Introduction: Innovating in the digital era Tech Trends 2016
+Introduction: Innovating in the digital era has been added to your bookmarks.

 Technology leaders are in a rare position to imagine a future, and then harness innovation to build it responsibly from the realities of today.

 Learn more about Deloitte Technology Consulting

 Create and download a custom PDF of the 2016 report

 In a business climate driven by powerful digital forces, disruption, and rapid-fire innovation, every company is now a technology company.
 Whereas technology was traditionally confined largely to operations and execution, its digital expression now informs all aspects of business, from ideation to delivery.
 We witness daily how it drives product design, upends venerable business models, and rewires competition.

 The ascendance of exponential technologies to a place of strategic primacy has occurred within a turbulent context.
 Globalization is driving borderless growth across established and emerging markets.
 Barriers to entry are being lowered, if not demolished.
 In this climate, new entrants focused on niches, specific functions, and overlooked domains can make meaningful impacts on a global stage traditionally dominated by the world’s biggest players.

 At the same time, customers are demanding evolved methods of engagement that are personalized, contextual, and tailored for individual usability and utility.
 Likewise, the very nature of employment is evolving as new skill sets become bargaining chips.
 Talent scarcity complicates efforts to rethink operating and delivery models across functions and domains.